 Current filter:

-The domain has a dog off-lead area, along the southern (right-hand side) of the park to the end of the driveway.
+Eskdale Park also features a designated off-lead area for dogs along the southern side (right-hand side) of the park, extending to the end of the driveway

 The entrance to the park is from Shaw Road, off St Highway 5 (Napier-Taupo Rd).